shps951023/Trace-Dapper.NET-Source-Code/README.md

 ![image](https://user-images.githubusercontent.com/12729184/101131840-e9029700-3640-11eb-8f95-a4d317dc3842.png)

-## 12. Dapper SQL correct string contacting method: Literal Replacement
+## 12. Dapper SQL correct string concating method: Literal Replacement

-If there is a need to splice SQL strings, for example: Sometimes it is more efficient to use string contacting than not to use parameterization, especially if there are only a few  `fixed values` .
+If there is a need to splice SQL strings, for example: Sometimes it is more efficient to use string concating than not to use parameterization, especially if there are only a few  `fixed values` .

-At this time, Dapper can use the `Literal Replacements` function, how to use it: `{=Attribute_Name}` replace the value string to be contacted, and save the value in the Parameter, for example:
+At this time, Dapper can use the `Literal Replacements` function, how to use it: `{=Attribute_Name}` replace the value string to be concated, and save the value in the Parameter, for example:

 ```C#
 void Main()